-Explanations and examples of all the standard tenses of English are given in this document.
+Explanations and examples of the standard tenses of English are given in this document.

-How tenses are composed
+How tenses are conjugated

-In English, tenses are formed by a combination of two methods:
+In English, tenses are conjugated by a combination of two methods:

-- inflexion (where a verb word changes, as in "I have" and "I had"), - using conjugators (where words called conjugators are added, as in "I have seen" and "I had seen").
+- inflexion (where a verb word changes, as in "I have" and "I had"), - adding qualifiers (as in "I have seen" and "I could have seen" where "have" is a time qualifier and "could" is an attitude qualilfier).